KeremAslan/opply-nlp/README.md

    2. We can include images in our dataset - it may be helpful in improving our ranking (if for example we always expet a picture of almonds for such a query)
    3. We can further clean up the body of text by removing stop words and words that are very common (e.g. the, and).
 3. We can try out different pre-trained models.
 Some may work better than others for our use case.
+4. For continuous improvement we can incclude a "thumbs up" or "thumbs down" button such that users can rank the relavency of match

 ## Potential design of a production grade system
 I am not intimately familiar with most of the AWS Services.
 (There seems to be a new one every month)